vicdoval/sverchok-open3d/README.md

 At the moment, this addon includes the following nodes for Sverchok:

-* *Point Cloud In*: create Point Cloud from Sverchok Data *Point Cloud Out*: Point Cloud to Sverchok Data *Point Cloud Import*: Import Point Cloud form file *Point Cloud Export*: Export Point Cloud to file *Mesh from Point Cloud*: Creates mesh from PointCloud, offers Alpha Shape, Ball Pivoting and Poisson Reconstruction algorithms
+* *Point Cloud In*: create Point Cloud from Sverchok Data
+* *Point Cloud Out*: Point Cloud to Sverchok Data
+* *Point Cloud Import*: Import Point Cloud form file
+* *Point Cloud Export*: Export Point Cloud to file
+* *Mesh from Point Cloud*: Creates mesh from Point Cloud, offers Alpha Shape, Ball Pivoting and Poisson Reconstruction algorithms

 There will be more.